Here are the necessary steps to become a nurse in Wisconsin:

 - Competed application: Finish the Wisconsin DSPS’ Application for Registered Nurse/Licensed Practical Nurse Licensure.

-- Application fee: NCLEX exam applicants must include an $88 fee.
+- Application fee: NCLEX exam applicants must include the applicable fee.

 - Statement of graduation or official transcripts: If you attend an in-state and Wisconsin Board-approved school, your school of nursing must submit a statement of graduation or completion.
 If you graduated from a nursing program outside of Wisconsin but within the U.S., your school of nursing must send your official transcripts to the Wisconsin Board of Nursing.